-Let me go through the common issues and solutions with these frequently asked questions from readers.
-This is especially applicable for those who do not plan to practice public accounting in the US.
+Let me go through the common issues and solutions about work experience for the CPA with these frequently asked questions from readers.
+These topics are especially applicable for those who do not plan to practice public accounting in the US.

-No, for most states.
-While a handful of state boards recognize public accounting as the only CPA experience requirements, most states allo non-public accounting, taxation or even academic/teaching work as valid experience.
+But do you need public accounting experience to be a CPA?
+In most states, the answer is “no.” A handful of state boards recognize public accounting as the only CPA experience requirement.
+But really, most states allow non-public accounting, taxation, or even academic teaching as valid experience.

-Getting back to the question, if you can find a US CPA to work under but the opportunity is outside of the US, it is perfectly fine.
-Many overseas US CPA may not keep their license active so make sure you check with your supervisor on the status of his/her license.
+But getting back to the question, if you can find a US CPA to work under but the opportunity is outside of the US, it is perfectly fine.
+Still, many US CPAs living overseas may not keep their license active.
+So, make sure you check with your supervisor on the status of his/her license.

-Unfortunately no. Most states require the verifier to be actively licensed in the US only.
-Some states such as Colorado, New Hampshire and Pennsylvania accept “CPA equivalent”, but this normally means qualified accountants from countries that signed a mutual reciprocal agreement with IQAB.
-As of 2015, this list of countries include Canada (CA only), Australia (CA only), New Zealand, Mexico, Ireland and Hong Kong.
+Unfortunately, no. Most states require your verifier to be actively licensed in the US only.
+Some states such as Colorado, New Hampshire, and Pennsylvania accept a “CPA equivalent” to verify your experience.
+But normally, this only refers to qualified accountants from countries that signed a mutual reciprocal agreement with the IQAB.
+For most accountants working in India, this means they won’t qualify.
+As of 2021, this list of countries/jurisdictions include:

-Montana, Washington, Arkansas* and Indiana* are some of the states that allow a CPA to verify your experience without being your supervisor.
-This adds a lot of flexibility, because they can in theory verify your prior experience (even outside of the US) as long as they are relevant.
+Montana, Washington, Arkansas,* and Indiana* are some of the states that allow a CPA to verify your experience without being your supervisor.
+This adds a lot of flexibility because they can in theory verify your prior experiences (even outside of the US) as long as they are relevant.

 * These states require applicants to submit their social security numbers, which might be an issue for international candidates.